 To take a mindful walk, give your complete attention to the experience of walking.
 Most of the time walking is automatic.
 We do it without thinking.
 However, once in a while, doing everyday automatic activities mindfully can bring a sense of newness and vitality.
 To walk mindfully, focus your attention on your steps.
 Feel the ground beneath you as you walk.
 Listen and notice what this is like.
 Engage your senses as you do this.
 Notice the sights, the sounds, the smells, the feel of the world as you move through it.

-Taking out time daily to focus on mindfulness, would help you achieve rightful mind and body connection.
+Taking out time daily to practice mindfulness, would help you achieve rightful mind and body connection.
 Irrespective of the age, it is for everyone for better health and living.
 Once you see the results for yourself, you will realize it is definitely worth your time!!

 Make difference in your living through mindfulness!!